RemiJorge/Messaging/seance_2/README.md

 => ./server port

-Then the client WHO SENDS THE MESSAGE.
+Then the clients

-=> ./client ip port 1
+=> ./client ip port

-MAKE SURE THIRD ARGUMENT IS 1

-Then the client WHO RECEIVES THE MESSAGE.

-=> ./client ip port 2
+=> ./client ip port

-MAKE SURE THIRD ARGUMENT IS 2

-To end a conversation, type "fin" in the client who sends the message.
-The server will then wait for new clients to connect.
+To disconnect from the server, send the message "fin" to the server.

+For now, the server can only handle two clients.